-The Search Tabs page provides a list of search tabs that provides the following information:
+The Search Tabs page provides a list of search tabs that provide the following information:

 • Tab Name: These are listed in the Name column.

 • Description: Briefly describes the purpose of each tab (these are established using the properties page for each tab).

 • Inheritance Status: As with most Ontolica settings, search tabs are inherited along the lines of your SharePoint site structure.
 Icons in the Inherited column indicate whether each tab has inherited some or all of its settings from a higher-level as follows: